truedat101/Air-Play/README.md

 - do all pico examples https://picocss.com/docs/
 - do all htmx examples
 - redden all models
-- pico css settings to class Theme
+- pico/gnat css settings to Theme module
-- Air tests
+- Air tests (from bins)

 ---